tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ### Experiment Reload

-[refreshExperiments](/ios/help/html/Classes/Optimizely.html#//api/name/refreshExperiments) should be called any time custom tag values are expected to change.  [refreshExperiments](/ios/help/html/Classes/Optimizely.html#//api/name/refreshExperiments) allows Optimizely to take into account a user's newly added or changed custom tag values and rebuckets users based on updated targeting.
+[refreshExperiments](/ios/help/html/Classes/Optimizely.html#//api/name/refreshExperiments) should be called any time custom tag values are expected to change.  [refreshExperiments](/ios/help/html/Classes/Optimizely.html#//api/name/refreshExperiments) allows Optimizely to take into account a user's newly added or changed custom tag values and re-buckets users based on updated targeting.

 For example, here's an use case where the user logs in, the developer sets a logged in custom tag, and then calls [refreshExperiments](/ios/help/html/Classes/Optimizely.html#//api/name/refreshExperiments):